OctopusDeploy/docs/docs/octopus-rest-api/examples/run-runbook.md

 description: An example script to add an Azure Web App as a deployment target.
 ---

-These scripts demonstrate how to programmatically run a published runbook.
+This script demonstrates how to programmatically run a published runbook.

 ## Usage
 Provide values for the following: